Hotel Poseidon

 The soundtrack fulfills a very similar function.
 At all times moody and atmospheric, adding to that dark and dirty vibe that permeates everything in Hotel Poseidon.
 The sound effects play their part in this too, exemplified by the grating noises of the elevator.
 But Lernous didn't seem content with giving the soundtrack a purely supporting role, dragging the music to the front whenever he feels like it, making it an integral part of the many absurdities that are layered throughout the film.
 From the hilarious performance of the skeleton man to the weirdly whispered end credits song, it becomes yet another means to keep the audience on their toes.

 Somewhere in between the soundtrack and the performances we find some very juicy Flemish dialects.
 It's maybe an odd thing to single out, but they are used so deliberately that they become a crucial part of the experience.
-They hide a layer of dry comedy, add to the absurdity and clash with the Dutch characters ever so nicely.
+They hide a layer of dry comedy, add to the absurdity, and clash with the Dutch characters ever so nicely.
 I don't know how well this will translate for people who won't be able to pick up on the nuances, but anyone familiar with the Flemish DNA (warts and all) is sure to draw a few good chuckles from it.
-Regardless, the actors do a superb job, with Tom Vermeir and Anneke Sluiters leading the pack and Dominique Van Malder, Kirsten Pieters and Gene Bervoets making the absolute best of their supporting roles.
+Regardless, the actors do a superb job, with Tom Vermeir and Anneke Sluiters leading the pack and Dominique Van Malder, Kirsten Pieters, and Gene Bervoets making the absolute best of their supporting roles.

 screen capture of Hotel Poseidon

 Lernous' greatest trick is that he keeps pulling rabbits out of his hat to surprise his audience.
 The moment you think you begin to understand the film, and you feel yourself settling in, he pulls the rug from under your feet, serving you something so baffling and surprising that it'll leave you grappling for straws.
 And he does it with every cinematic tool at his disposal.
-From impossible to read characters, wildly bizarre conversations and odd songs to sudden tonal shifts and weird structural hiccups, Hotel Poseidon is a film that sizzles and sparkles with creativity.
+From impossible-to-read characters, wildly bizarre conversations, and odd songs to sudden tonal shifts and weird structural hiccups, Hotel Poseidon is a film that sizzles and sparkles with creativity.

 And sure enough, you'll brain will be working overtime to find connections to other films.
 The sets may remind you of Marc Caro's work in Delicatessen, the overall feeling of bewilderment wasn't unlike the first time I watched Eraserhead and the Flemish raunchiness could've been lifted right out of Ex Drummer.
-You may even find a reduction of Cast Away here, but in the end it's nothing more than your brain fighting to make sense of it all, as Hotel Poseidon exists very much in a realm of its own.
+You may even find a reduction of Cast Away here, but in the end, it's nothing more than your brain fighting to make sense of it all, as Hotel Poseidon exists very much in a realm of its own.

 Lernous combines the vigor and enthusiasm of a first-time director with the focus and confidence of someone who already knows every trick in the book.
 It's a rare combination that explains why Hotel Poseidon turned out the way it did.
 The film is a celebration of the weird, the absurd and the surreal, constantly adding new layers of wonder, forcing its audience to sit back in submission and let the film wash over them.
-This is mood cinema pur sang, hilariously original and executed to perfection.
+This is mood cinema pur sang, hilariously original, and executed to perfection.
 All that remains is the hope that this won't be Lernous' first and final film, it would be a loss for cinema.